Quantum Fisher Information for Entropy of Gibbs States: Relation to thermodynamic geometry

 \section{Relation to thermodynamic geometry}

 Ruppeiner~\cite{ruppeiner1979, ruppeiner1995} defined a Riemannian metric on equilibrium states via $g^R_{UU} = -\partial^2 S/\partial U^2 = 1/(T^2\Cv)$.
 Janyszek and Mruga{\l}a~\cite{janyszek1989} showed that this coincides with the Fisher information metric for Gibbs distributions.
 Under the coordinate change $dU = T\,dS$, the metric transforms to $g^R_{SS} = 1/\Cv = \FS$.
-Thus $\FS$ is precisely the Ruppeiner metric component in entropy coordinates, an identification that is implicit in the information-geometry literature but whose estimation-theoretic content has not previously been exploited.
+Thus $\FS$ is precisely the Ruppeiner metric component in entropy coordinates---an identification that is implicit in the information-geometry literature but whose estimation-theoretic content has not previously been exploited.

-The QFI framing contributes three elements beyond the geometric picture: (i)~the bound $\Var(\hat{S}) \geq \Cv/n$ is operationally achievable, not merely a measure of statistical distance; (ii)~the optimal measurement (projective energy measurement) is identified explicitly; and (iii)~the uncertainty relation~\eqref{eq:uncertainty} emerges from combining $\FS$ with $\FT$, and has no counterpart in the existing thermodynamic geometry literature.
+The QFI framing contributes three elements beyond the geometric picture: (i)~the bound $\Var(\hat{S}) \geq \Cv/n$ is operationally achievable, not merely a measure of statistical distance; (ii)~the optimal measurement (projective energy measurement) is identified explicitly; and (iii)~the metrological uncertainty relation~\eqref{eq:uncertainty} emerges from combining $\FS$ with $\FT$, the metrological implications of this geometric duality have not been previously explored.